Meitei people

 The Meitei people, also known as Meetei people, are a Tibeto-Burman ethnic group native to the Indian State of Manipur.
 They form the largest and dominant ethnic group of Manipur in Northeast India.
-They speak the Meitei language (officially called Manipuri), one of the 22 official languages of the Republic of India and the sole official language of Government of Manipur.

-The Meiteis primarily settled in the Imphal Valley region in modern-day Manipur, though a sizeable population has settled in the other Indian states of Assam, Tripura, Nagaland, Meghalaya, and Mizoram.
+They speak the Meitei language (officially called Manipuri), one of the 22 official languages of the Republic of India and the sole official language of government of Manipur.
+The Meiteis primarily settle in the Imphal Valley region of modern-day Manipur, though a sizeable population has settled in the other Indian states of Assam, Tripura, Nagaland, Meghalaya, and Mizoram.
 There is also a notable presence of Meiteis in the neighbouring countries of Myanmar and Bangladesh.
-The Meiteis represent about 53% of Manipur's population.
+The Meiteis represent about 53% of Manipur's population, according to the 2011 census.

 Endonyms and exonyms

-The Meitei are known by a number of endonyms, Meitei, Meetei, Meithei (Meitei), and as well as by numerous exonyms, such as Meckley, Manipuri and Kathe (Burmese).
+The Meitei are known by a number of endonyms, Meitei, Meetei, Meithei (Meitei), and as well as by numerous exonyms, such as Meckley, Manipuri, and Kathaeh or Kathay (Burmese: ကသည်း).
 The term Manipuri is widely used, but problematic because of its ambiguous scope: next to being a synonym for Meitei/Meetei, it can also refer in a wider sense to the native ethnic groups in the hills of Manipur.